 “You have to physically open that door and step on a piece of metal to make that combination noise,” Lester explained.
 “I’m telling you it was there and there was no person there.
 That’s just the fact, that’s just the way it is.”

-Another time, Lester and a manager at the time named Greg were talking in the office with the door closed when they heard the distinct sound of keys jingling from the other side.
+Another time, Lester and then manager Greg were talking in the office with the door closed when they heard the distinct sound of keys jingling from the other side.

 “Mr. Meade had these keys,” Lester said.
 “Whenever he came to the door you could hear those keys come out and he would open the door with those set of keys.
 I thought ‘wow, that sounds a lot like…’”